AbhishekNair050/SignSpeak-Converter/README.md

 1. **Hand and Pose Model**: This model uses hand and pose landmarks to translate sign language gestures.
 2. **Hand, Face, and Pose Model**: This model incorporates hand, face, and pose landmarks for improved translation accuracy.
+We ended up using the model trained on just the hand and pose landmarks as it performed better and gave better results.

 The models are located in the `models` directory.